Call Now

 Four Common Objections Made During Testimony In A Divorce Matter

 Anyone who has watched a courtroom drama or live court TV has probably seen an attorney shout “objection!” while an individual is testifying.
 However, what is it that is being objected to?
 Why is this important?
-At Ciyou & Dixon, P.C., we believe understanding objections made during trial will make you a more informed legal consumer and maximize the quality of your trial testimony.
+At Dixon & Moseley, P.C., we believe understanding objections made during trial will make you a more informed legal consumer and maximize the quality of your trial testimony.
 In this blog, we look at four common objections made during testimony in a divorce matter.

 Hearsay.
 “Objection!
 Hearsay.”
 This is an objection most have heard, but one that still causes a lot of confusion, even for attorneys.
 Hearsay, by definition, is a statement that (1) is not being made by the declarant while testifying at the trial or hearing; and (2) is offered to prove the truth of the matter asserted.1 The first part of this rule, in plain terms, means that any out of court statement made by any person other than the person testifying is hearsay.
 For example, say Susan and Bob are getting divorced and have two children together.
 At the hearing, if Susan testified that “the children said they want to live with me and not Bob” and the children do not testify, Susan’s statement is hearsay.
 The point of hearsay is to keep out the “he said, she said” sort of evidence.
 Hearsay is tricky and it comes up a lot in divorce proceedings, be aware of the complexities and don’t be afraid to ask your attorney questions.